OValery16/Manga-colorization---cycle-gan/README.md

 ## Intuition

 Mangas, such as One Piece, have a lot of different characters.
 Without paired data, our network learns to recognize them and draw them with similar aesthetic characteristics (same hair color ...).
-In addition, our network is able to make the correlation between a state of different characters (in middle of a fight, wounded ... ) and infer information, such as when a character is bleeding his blood need to be red.
+In addition, our network is able to make the correlation between a state of different characters (in middle of a fight, wounded ... ) and infers information, such as when a character is bleeding his blood need to be red.

 ## Case of failure